late to the party album rollout

 ANALYTICS

-Analysis: encouraging and creating shares boosts algorithm, bold branding stands out and generates engagement
+Analysis: encouraging shares via instagram stories boosts algorithm, bold branding stands out and stops scrollers

 +150% impressions +188% comments + shares

-Action: rally audience for shares + comments on future posts, stick to bold brand design
+Action: rally audience for shares + comments on future posts, continue to commit to bold visual representation in branding materials

 social listening